1. Academic Validation

 Abstract

 A cDNA clone encoding a human Galbeta1-3GalNAc alpha2, 6-sialyltransferase (designated hST6GalNAc II) was identified employing the PCR with degenerated primers to the sialylmotifs, followed by BLAST analysis of databanks.
 This Sialyltransferase sequence is similar to that of previously cloned ST6GalNAc II (chicken and mouse) and shows the sialylmotifs that are present in all eukaryotic members of the Sialyltransferase gene family.
-The predicted amino acid sequence encodes a putative type II transmembrane protein as found for other eukaryotic sialyltransferases and shows significant similarity to chicken (56.
+The predicted amino acid sequence encodes a putative type II transmembrane protein as found for Other eukaryotic sialyltransferases and shows significant similarity to chicken (56.
 8% identity) and mouse (74.6% identity) Enzymes.
 Expression of a secreted form of hST6GalNAc II in COS-7 cells showed that the gene product had Galbeta1-3GalNAc (sialyl to GalNAc) alpha2, 6-sialyltransferase activity.
 In vitro analysis of substrate specificity revealed that the Enzyme required a peptide aglycone fraction to be active and used both Galbeta1-3GalNAc and Neu5Acalpha2-3Galbeta1-3GalNAc as acceptor substrates.
 Northern analysis revealed a restricted expression pattern of two hST6GalNAc II transcripts, a 2.0 kb mRNA found mainly in skeletal muscle, heart and kidney and a 1.8 kb mRNA found in placenta, lung and leukocytes.
 No transcriptional expression was detected in brain, thymus or spleen.
 Transcriptional expression of the ST6GalNAc II gene was followed in various human cell lines and found to be expressed in almost all cell types with notable exceptions for several myeloid and lymphoid cell lines.

 Figures